 Death records are available to authorized individuals, upon request from this office, up to six months from the date of death.

-To request a certified death certificate, please use the order form on this Web site to ensure that all the required information is provided.
+To request a certified death record, please use the order form on this website to ensure that all the required information is provided.
 Be sure to fill it out completely as failure to do so may delay the process.
-Certificates can be ordered by mail or in person.
-The first copy of a certificate is $20.00; each additional copy ordered at the same time is $15.00.
+Records can be ordered by mail or in person.
+The first copy of a record is $25; each additional copy ordered at the same time is $20.
 Do not send cash when ordering by mail.
 Please make your check or money order payable to VITAL RECORDS.
 We regret that we do not accept debit or credit cards.

-- A current valid identification is required when requesting a certified death certificate, in person, at our office.
+- A current valid identification is required when requesting a certified death record, in person, at our office.

-- “Full Certified” death certificate includes the medical portion of the death record.
+- “Full Certified” death record includes the medical portion of the death record.

-- “Fact of Death Certified” death certificate does not include the medical portion of the death record.
+- “Short/Fact of Death Certified” death record does not include the medical portion of the death record.

-Access to death records filed in the State Vital Records office of Oregon is restricted for 50 years after the date of the death to family members and their legal representatives, persons or organizations with a personal or property right, government agencies and persons licensed in Oregon under ORS 703.40.
+Access to death records is restricted for 50 years to family members and their legal representatives, persons or organizations with a personal or property right, government agencies and persons licensed in Oregon under ORS 703.430.

-The following are authorized to order either a “Full Certified” or “Fact of Death” death certificate:
+The following are authorized to order either a “Full Certified” or “Short/Fact of Death” record:

 - Staff from a funeral home that was in charge of final disposition arrangements.

-- Any family member, including extended family member.
+- Any family member, including extended family members.

 - Any government agency which needs the record to conduct business: law enforcement agencies, Motor Vehicles, IRS, Social Security, etc.